 - <sequence>, comma-separated string, required parameter, lists the order in which subspaces should be converged.
 Each subspace is listed as identified by its name parameter in the <subspace> definition.
 Note that the first subspace listed will be the slowest to converge and converge only once, and the last subspace listed will be converged frequently and quickly. - <subspace>, comma-separated string, required parameter, lists the variables included in this subspace.
 This node additionally has the following attributes: - name, string, require parameter, provides the identifier that RAVEN will use for this subspace group, both in the <sequence> node as well as in log prints. - precond, model name, optional parameter, provides the option to attach a preconditioner to this subset, chosen from the Preconditioner> nodes defined within the optimzer, and identified by the text of those nodes.
 See the documentation for the preconditioner node above for details on how they affect the calculation flow. - holdOutputSpace, parameter names, optional comma separated parameter, provides the option to identify some output parameters that need to be kept on hold at this subspace optimization level.
 This capability is currently implemented for the EnsembleModel only.
-In other words, all the models that have, in their output spaces, the parameter here specified will not be re-run for the iteration i but the solution at iteration i-1 will be used.

-- <variable>, XML node, required parameter will specify one attribute: - name, required string attribute, user-defined name of this variable.
+In other words, all the models that have, in their output spaces, the parameter here specified will not be re-run for the iteration i but the solution at iteration i-1 will be used. - <variable>, XML node, required parameter can specify the following attribute: - name, required string attribute, user-defined name of this variable. - shape, comma-separated integers, optional field, determines the number of samples and shape of samples to be taken.
+For example, shape="2,3" will provide a 2 by 3 matrix of values, while shape="10" will produce a vector of 10 values.
+Omitting this optional attribute will result in a single scalar value instead.
+Each of the values in the matrix or vector will be the same as the single sampled value.
+Note: A model interface must be prepared to handle non-scalar inputs to use this option.